jhustata/livre/_sources/abstract.md

 Results that might be numeric, string, alphanumeric, or formatted as macros are embeded at these markedup points.
 We then saved this document using the file extension .do; however, any text file extension will work (.txt, .md, .do, etc).
 To the `pwd` where we saved this text file, we added a cascading style sheet [stmarkdown.css](https://raw.githubusercontent.com/jhustata/livre/main/stmarkdown.css) and [header.txt](https://raw.githubusercontent.com/jhustata/livre/main/header.txt) to enhance the aesthetic of our .html file.
 Finally, we typed the following command into the Stata command window: `dyndoc filename.do, saving(filename.html) replace`.
+In the key analysis, $Y  = \beta_0   +  \beta_1 X$, where $Y$ is life expectancy at birth in years, the outcome or dependent variable; $X$ is the country, the predictor or independent variable being tested.

 ```stata
 . webuse lifeexp, clear